-“Our work uses a broad range of technologies to answer questions about the role of DNA methylation in health and disease.
-At one extreme, we study animal models of the debilitating autism spectrum disorder Rett Syndrome to better understand the disease, while at the other, we collaborate with X-ray crystallographers to get at the atomic structure of proteins that read the DNA methylation signal.
-This breadth – from molecules to organisms - forces us to see biomedical issues at more than one level and keeps our research both exciting and cutting-edge.
-We benefit enormously from being embedded within the Wellcome Trust Centre for Cell Biology, which house 16 world-class research groups studying the basic biology of cells and boasts state-of-the-art facilities.
-The superb range of biological and medical expertise at Edinburgh University is also a major asset for us.”
+Our lab uses a broad range of technologies to answer questions about the role of DNA and chromatin modifications in health and disease.
+At one extreme we study animal models of the debilitating autism spectrum disorder Rett Syndrome to better understand the origin and potential reversal of this condition.
+At the other, we engage in high throughput DNA sequencing and molecular structure determination of proteins that read signals on the DNA.
+This breadth – from molecules to organisms - forces us to see biomedical issues at more than one level and keeps our research at the forefront.
+We benefit from being embedded within the Wellcome Centre for Cell Biology, which houses research groups studying the fundamental biology of cells and boasts state-of-the-art facilities.
+The superb range of expertise in biology, medicine and other sciences at Edinburgh University is also a major asset for us.